History

 Background Information

-This RV has had 2 owners.
+This 2008 Fleetwood Excursion 40x has had 2 owners.
 The first owner, an Air Force officer, had the RV for five years (2008-2012) before upgrading to a new Prevost.
 The second owner, a nuclear engineer in the solar industry, has had the RV for twelve years (2013-2025).
 In both cases there were no smokers, no pets, no children, and no collisions.

 Wear & Tear